 However, if you didn’t stain your wood, you can and should apply sealant.

+Deck sealers usually provide a clear and transparent coating to protect the wood.
 It’s ideal for those who need the most natural wood look while offering the best protection.

 If you are working with pressure-treated wood, you will want to have a sealant that is specifically designed to be UV repellent.
+This will avoid wood turning gray faster due to harmful UV rays.

+You can apply a deck sealer very similar to paint or stain, just brush it on, and that’s all you really have to do.
 A little fact is that most outdoor projects such as decks actually are required by building codes to have pressure-treated wood as it is simply better at surviving weather conditions.

-What to Do if it Rains after Staining Your Deck?
+What to Do if it Rains After Staining Your Deck?

 After you have successfully applied the stain under your deck boards, you have not won the war.